tgen/tCoNuT/README.md

 <b>Step 3:</b> Run parseMergeVCF.pl on HC VCF (snpEff annotated) to get baf.txt and merged.vcf.txt

 ```
 SNPDEPTH=50 	#	<<<< This can be modified for specific cases depending on target coverage.
-Another opition would be to use ${TUMORX} from hsMetrics above
+Another option would be to use ${TUMORX} from hsMetrics above
 ${tCoNuTdir}/parseMergeVCF.pl ${HCVCF} ${CONTROLSAMPLENAME} ${AFFECTEDSAMPLENAME} ${SNPDEPTH}
 ```